Stenstromen/doggate/README.md

 DogGate, a simple and easy authentication system for your web applications.

-Featuring account registration, login, and validation.
+Featuring account registration, login, and two-factor authentication.

+Passwords are stored as bcrypt hashes in the database and TOTP secrets are encrypted with AES.

 ## Features